 A detailed guide to travel safety in Abu Dhabi and visiting the UAE

 Abu Dhabi is a truly special place.
 It’s a bit like the Arabian Nights – only this one is real and you want to return over and over again.
 The grand mosques, hotels, and palaces are just unbelievably beautiful (just check out my guide to the best places to see in Abu Dhabi).
 But what about safety?
-Is Abu Dhabi safe?
+Is Abu Dhabi safe in 2020?

 Yes, the emirate is a predominantly Muslim country.
 It’s located on the Arabian peninsula, and of course, most of us remember the Gulf war.
 But to be quite frank with you: None of these factors make Abu Dhabi unsafe in any way.
 There are just a lot of prejudices around.